Ryan-Yanlong/Ryan-Yanlong/_pages/about.md

 - **DREAM-GNN**: Multimodal graph learning for drug–disease association prediction, including cold-start / zero-shot settings.

 ## I’m looking for
-I’m interested in collaborating on problems related to **biomedical graph learning**, **metabolic modeling**, and **foundation models for biology**.
+I’m interested in collaborating on problems related to **biomedical graph learning** and **foundation models for biology**.
 If you think our interests align, feel free to reach out.

 ---